Admission Requirements for Genetic Counseling

 All genetic counseling programs are now participating in a National Match Service, an electronic genetic counseling match.
 Applicants must first register for the Match with NMS before applying to participating programs as the NMS identifier is required for the application.
 Once admission interviews are complete, both applicants and programs will submit ranked lists of preferred placements prior to the final deadline.
 A computerized matching algorithm will determine final placements.
 This Match list will be released both to applicants and programs simultaneously.
 The results of the Match are binding.

-NEW: AGCPD will offer a limited number of waivers for the $100 USD registration fee for the current GC Admissions Match.
+AGCPD offers a limited number of waivers for the $100 USD registration fee for the GC Admissions Match.
 Prospective students who demonstrate financial need AND have a cumulative GPA of 3.0 or greater can apply for a fee waiver.
 Prospective students should apply for a fee waiver BEFORE registering for the GC Admissions Match.

-Applications for the fee waiver are due by October 1, 2020.
-Applicants will be notified on October 30, 2020 as to whether they have received a waiver.
-There are a limited number of waivers, so not all applicants will receive a waiver.
-Instructions for how to use the fee waiver when registering for the GC Admissions Match will be provided to those who receive a waiver.
+Applications for the match fee waiver are due in early October each year.
+Instructions for how to use the match fee waiver when registering for the GC Admissions Match will be provided to those who receive a waiver.
 Learn more and apply for the waiver.

 For more information on this process, please visit the National Match Service page.